veikkonyfors/util/shell/oneliners.md

   xargs -i{} perl -lne 'print "$ARGV: $_" if /ViWare/' {} | \
   grep -v \.metadata

-# List sizes of directories in the current tree.
+# List space required by ordinary files in each directory of the current directory tree.
-# Counts only size of flat files on the directory itself i.e. skips subdirectory sizes.
+# Counts only size of flat files on the directory  ignoring sub-directories
-# Handy to find directories with huge files or huge number of small files.
+# Handy to find directories with huge file(s) or huge number of small files.
 # With plain du itself one is having hard times to accomplish it
 find . -type d -exec du -sS {} \; | sort -nr | head